How to Make Your Own Homemade Dog Toys

 This toy is super easy and uses items you probably have around the house.

 Any smallish and clean cardboard box can be used as a dog toy.
-Old cereal boxes, boxes from Hamburger Helper, or just about anything about that size or smaller will work..
+Old cereal boxes, boxes from Hamburger Helper, or just about anything about that size or smaller will work.
+Here's how to make them:

-This toy would be especially good for dogs that suffer separation anxiety.
-Fill up and set it on the floor as you leave and your dog will be so busy trying to get the treats out that she won't even notice that you are gone.
+This toy would be especially good for dogs that suffer from separation anxiety.
+Fill it up and set it on the floor as you leave and your dog will be so busy trying to get the treats out, that he or she won't even notice that you are gone.
+Here's how to make it:

 Doggie Dried Yam Chewers